 be possible run the server and/or client with admin rights

 the sfk ftpserv function was originally created to enable file transfer

 between a windows host and vmware guest OS, as I saw no other way

-to accomplish this. for detailed instructions, read on here.
+for more infos, read on here.